 Let's get right to it and make this gorgeous treat together!
 Baileys salted caramel like this doesn't last long.
 It's so delicious that it's quickly emptied! 😀

-- 50 ml Baileys salted caramel - It also works with the original Baileys Irish Cream, should you not get your hands on the salted caramel version.
+- Baileys salted caramel - It also works with the original Baileys Irish Cream, should you not get your hands on the salted caramel version.

-- 100 g speculoos (finely ground) - Not a fan of speculoos?
+- Speculoos (finely ground) - Not a fan of speculoos?
 Then you can also use Biscoff cookies as a substitute.
-Make this treat with gluten-free by using gluten-free ladyfingers.
+Make this treat gluten-free by using gluten-free ladyfingers.